saulpw/visidata/docs/customize.md

 ### Setting/changing keybindings for existing commands

 1. Learn the longname for a command.
-Longnames are usually 2-3 words, seperated by hyphens.
+Longnames are usually 2-3 words, separated by hyphens.
 The first word is usually a verb, and the second usually a noun.
 When a command is executed, its longname appears in the lower right status, next to its keystroke.
 Alternatively, you can `z Ctrl+H` to open the **Commands Sheet** and discover the longname for the command in question.

 ![longname](/docs/assets/longname.png)